GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/technical/laundry-list.md

     - This FAILS: `field.at(K=kbcon - 1)` with `kbcon` as `IntField32`
 - Missing integer divide operator (`//`) in GT4Py ([issue](https://github.com/NOAA-GFDL/NDSL/issues/179))

+## 🐞 Debug

+- Most of the time we could do `ast.unparse(node)` to give a better idea of where the error is, even when the source/line fails.

 ## 🚧 Code maintenance

 ### Grid layout 🌐